akostrik/stage_telegram_python/README.md

 The project hase been developped during an Internship of 5 months, from the 3d April 2023 to the 12th September 2023, realized in Paris associations.

 ## The objectives:
-- Professional Experience: Engage in full-time professional practice within a Parisian association
+- Professional Experience: Engage in full-time professional practice within Parisian associations
 - Skill Development: Cultivate skills as a development engineer, focusing on real-world applications
 - Career Exploration: Investigate potential career trajectories, especially in computer sciences applied to societal challenges
 - Hands-on Learning: Immerse in new techniques, methodologies, tools, and their practical applications
 - Association Ethics: Grasp the ethical considerations and operational nuances of associations
 - Professional Adaptability: Evaluate one's ability to integrate and adapt in a professional environment
 - Job Market Transition: Equip oneself with the skills and experience to seamlessly enter the job market

 ## The methodology
 The project followed the [agile practices](https://en.wikipedia.org/wiki/Agile_software_development) which include requirements discovery and solutions improvement through self-organizing and cross-functional teams with the users, except that both the developpers team and the users were represented by myself only.